GuanceCloud/datakit/man/docs/en/datakit-offline-install.md

 ### Bash Script Assisted Installation {#Auxiliary-installation}

-Here we provide a simple script to help you complete the tasks of password free login, file distribution, and image decompression.
+Here is a simple script to help you complete the tasks of password free login, file distribution and image decompression.

 ???- note "datakit_tools.sh (Stand-alone open)"
     ```shell